subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 - __decoding, deserializaiton, unmarshalling__, byte sequence => in-memory representation
 - __data outlives code__ in a lot of cases, data in the db is persisted forever while the application keeps evolving, this has implications like, backward-compatibility and database migrations.
 - __Service Oriented Architecture (SOA)__, uses discrete, self-contained services instead of monolithic architectures.
+- __Replica__ - Nodes storing a copy of the data
+- __leader based replication__ - A leader/master node streams out the write/update changes that it is receiving
+- __Change stream/ replication log__ - Change stream is the stream sent by the master node to it's slaves.